Annarita Sidoti

 Annarita Sidoti (25 July 1969 – 21 May 2015) was an Italian race walker.

 Biography

 Annarita Sidoti was born in Gioiosa Marea.
 She won eleven medals at senior level in international competition.
 She participated at three editions of the Summer Olympics (1992, 1996, 2000), and earned 47 caps in fifteen years in the national team from 1987 to 2002.

 She appeared in the film Le complici (1998) by director Emanuela Piovano, in which she played a prostitute.

 Death

-She died in May 2015 in Gioiosa Marea, Italy, of metastatic breast cancer, which had spread to her liver and brain.
+She died on 21 May 2015 in Gioiosa Marea, Italy, of metastatic breast cancer, which had spread to her liver and brain.
 She was 45 years old.

 International competitions

 National titles

 She won ten times at the Italian Athletics Championships.